ontoligent/polo/README.md

 Anaconda distribution and I believe that I had to install `lxml` separately.

+Also:
+* Properly prepared corpus data.
+* A machine that can run MALLET, especially if your corpus is really big and you want to train lots of topics.

 # Limitations

 Some qualifications to the preceeding assumptions are:

 * Polo only works with a CSV file for its corpus -- and not a directory of files, as MALLET is capable of doing.
 * You are responsible for creating the corpus file itself and putting it into the `corpus` subdirectory.
 Right now, Polo provides no utilities for creating this file, but since this is such an important part of the process, I am probably going to add something to help in this area.
 * Polo uses MALLET's built in stopwords file and this can't be changed.
 A future version of Polo will allow users to adjust this default setting.